informedcitizenry/6502.Net/README.md

 <table>
 <tr><td><b>Name</b></td><td><code>.repeat</code></td></tr>
 <tr><td><b>Alias</b></td><td>None</td></tr>
-<tr><td><b>Definition</b></td><td>Repeat the specified number of times the specified value.
-Similar to fill, except that both arguments are required, the first argument the number of times to repeat the expression in the second argument, little-endian if more than one byte in size.</td></tr>
+<tr><td><b>Definition</b></td><td>Repeat the specified value the specified number of times.
+Similar to fill, except the first argument is a repeat amount (not a number of bytes to fill) and the second argument for the value to repeat is required.
+The expression repeatedly outputs the expression the minimum number of bytes required, little-endian.</td></tr>
 <tr><td><b>Arguments</b></td><td><code>amount, repeatvalue</code></td></tr>
 <tr><td><b>Example</b></td><td>
 <pre>